angular/angular/aio/content/tutorial/toh-pt1.md

 ### Add a _hero_ property

+Let's test to see if it's working correctly.
 Add a `hero` property to the `HeroesComponent` for a hero named "Windstorm."

 <code-example path="toh-pt1/src/app/heroes/heroes.component.ts" region="add-hero" title="heroes.component.ts (hero property)" linenums="false">